Advertise the personal and professional benefits of graduating with a degree in school psychology.

 Portray school psychology as an exciting and rewarding field.

-School psychology graduate students perceive the broad prospects of working with children and working in schools to be the most exciting features of the job (Bocanegra, Rossen, & Grapin, under review).
+School psychology graduate students perceive the broad prospects of working with children and working in schools to be the most exciting features of the job (Bocanegra, Rossen, & Grapin, 2017).
 It is important that when promoting the field of school psychology we move beyond employment numbers and salary, but rather, try to connect with potential applicant at a personal level.
 People generally go into school psychology because they feel good about the potential of making a difference in children’s lives, not because of the money or prestige (Bocanegra, Newell, & Gubi, 2016).

 Use job postings as an opportunity to sell the job.